Climate change is endangering and threatening children’s futures

 Millions of tons of plastic waste are thrown away each year, polluting our seas, land, and children’s playgrounds.
 To tackle this problem, we have helped to create a plastic recycling plan that is transforming plastic waste into sustainable building materials at low cost.

 Hundreds of thousands of children do not have access to education, because there are not enough classrooms.
 The recycled plastic bricks are being used to construct classrooms, providing low-cost learning spaces for children.

 This innovative solution to plastic waste pollution has helped to build hundreds of classrooms for thousands of children.

 Help us build a more sustainable future for children

-Giving children a voice in the fight for their environment
+Ensuring children are heard in the fight for their environment

-Children deserve to have a say in their future, and we are fighting for their right to be heard, here and around the world.
-In the UK we’ve been campaigning for children’s right to breathe clean air, pressuring the government to reduce toxic air in the UK to legal levels recommended by the World Health Organisation.
-And in places like Zambia, child-led advocacy programme Unite4Climate is empowering 11- to 17-year-olds to become climate ambassadors.
+Children everywhere have the right to have a say in their future and we’re fighting for their right to be heard.
+In the UK we’ve campaigned for children’s right to breathe clean air, lobbying the government to reduce toxic air levels.
+In Zambia, child-led advocacy programme Unite4Climate is empowering children to become climate ambassadors.